 The problem

-already there, in tissue we examine every day.
+prevent it, even though the signals are already present in the tissues we examine every day.

 We are changing that

-The Preventive Pathology Program is building a new model of care—one that uses
+The Preventive Pathology Program is building a more intentional and integrated

 tissue-based insights to: